waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 9. Talking to the Black Belt at (9, 9) immediately before the Machoke is the trigger.
 - **Positional Hallucination Mitigation:** I have repeatedly misidentified my own coordinates after a planned movement.
 This is a critical failure.
 I MUST ALWAYS verify my current `(x, y)` coordinates in the Game State Information after ANY movement action, especially a `path_plan`, before planning my next move.
 The Game State is the only source of truth.
 - **DOOR**: A traversable warp tile leading into or out of a building.

+# Strategic Lessons (Updates from Self-Assessment)
+- **Tool Input Verification:** Before concluding a tool is broken (e.g., `find_path` returning 'No path found'), I must first verify that my inputs and assumptions are correct.
+Pathing to an 'unseen' tile is an invalid input, as the tool correctly treats them as impassable.
+My strategy must adapt to the tool's logic.
+- **Tool Contradiction Analysis:** If two of my tools provide contradictory outputs, it's a strong indicator of a bug in one of them.
+I must immediately stop and debug the tools to resolve the discrepancy instead of trusting one over the other.